dialup-bbs/LoveFuzz/README.md

 *   **Randomized Round-Trip Fuzzing**: This is the core of the fuzzer, implemented in the `run_test_case` function.
 It performs a "round-trip" test using randomly generated data:
     1. A random binary file is generated.
     2. The binary is disassembled by `da65`.
-    3. The resulting assembly code is patched to mitigate known bugs.
+    3. The resulting assembly code is passed through a conditional patching step designed to mitigate known bugs (see Methodology).
     4. The patched assembly is re-assembled by `cl65`.
     5. The final binary is compared byte-for-byte with the original.
 A mismatch or a failure during any step indicates a potential new bug, and the test case is saved for analysis.